MENU

 Rice milk has been suggested as a substitute for cow's milk for children with milk protein allergies (Tzifi, Grammeniatis, and Papadopoulous 2014).
 If a child is consuming a vegan diet, fortified rice milk does provide a source of some of the essential nutrients commonly found in dairy: calcium, vitamin A, vitamin D, and vitamin B12 (DREAM n.d.-c).
 However, rice milk provides very little protein—another much-needed nutrient for child growth.
 The addition of an appropriate protein powder, such as soy or pea, to rice milk may be needed to ensure adequate protein intake and proper growth and development (Baroni, Goggi, and Battino 2018).
 Additionally, it is important to note that caution should be taken regarding the amount of rice milk a child drinks due to the risk of arsenic toxicity, as discussed above (Carignan et al. 2016).

 Rice milk should not be fed to infants.
-Infants should be fed human milk, or in the absence of human milk, an appropriate infant formula.
+Infants should be fed human milk or, in the absence of human milk, an appropriate infant formula.

 Summary